-- If students feels too sick to attend class they will need to make an appointment in Health Services in order to determine whether they are well enough to go to class, need to go to a physician or Urgent Care, or need to go home.
+- If students feel too sick to attend class they will need to make an appointment in Health Services in order to determine whether they are well enough to go to class, need to go to a physician or Urgent Care, or need to go home.

 - Parents/guardians will be contacted by Health Services by phone during or following the visit.

 - BUILD staff will follow the recommendations of Health Services to determine next steps.

 - If students are allowed to stay on campus, but are told not to go to classes, the students will be alone between the hours of 7:00 a.m. – 7:00 p.m.
 It then becomes their family’s responsibility to either let them remain alone or to come pick them up and take them home.

 - There is no Housing Mentor on duty between the hours of 7:00 a.m. – 7:00 p.m.

 - Bethel University is not equipped with a supervised place for students to rest and recover when ill.

 - In case of extreme emergency, 911 will be called.

 - Parents/guardians are strongly encouraged to complete all health-related forms provided by the BUILD program.

 - Health personnel recommend that a phone number for students’ parents/guardians be kept on file and that parents/guardians be available by phone during any appointments students have with Health Services.